 Okay, let's get back to reality.
 There are two reasons for wanting to take your statement and neither is in your best interest.

-The adjuster get's bragging rights at the office if he does.
+The adjuster get's bragging rights at the office if he accomplishes either of these goals.

 Adjuster: “How much do you want to settle your claim?"